Lung Cancer Screening

 Lung Cancer Screening Guidelines

 The United States Preventative Services Task Force recommends annual low dose computed tomography (LDCT) scans for high risk individuals.
-A person is considered high risk if they meet all of the following criteria:
+A person is considered high risk if they meet all (remove of) the following criteria:

 - Asymptomatic (no signs or symptoms of lung cancer)